kirushakamish/OcOzLibs/README.md

 OpenCore libraries for kernel processing are put into a separate UEFI driver.
+Use with Ozmosis.
 Use at your own risk.
 Project in development
 Credits:
 Apple for macOS
 Acidanthera for OpenCore